dbt-labs/docs.getdbt.com/website/docs/docs/cloud/use-visual-editor.md

 ---
-title: "Use the visual editor"
+title: "Edit and create dbt modelsr"
 id: use-visual-editor
-sidebar_label: "Use the visual editor"
+sidebar_label: "Edit and create dbt models"
 description: "Access and use the visual editor to create or edit dbt models through a visual, drag-and-drop experience inside of dbt Cloud."
 ---

-# Use the visual editor <Lifecycle status='beta'/>
+# Edit and create dbt models <Lifecycle status='beta'/>

 <p style={{ color: '#717d7d', fontSize: '1.1em' }}>
 Access and use the dbt Cloud visual editor to create or edit dbt models through a visual, drag-and-drop experience.
 Use the built-in AI for custom code generation in your development experience.